 In making a commitment to keep Cardinals baseball affordable, ticket prices are as low as $5 on many nights.
 Programs are just $5 and are a good value with great articles and colorful photo essays.
 Each program includes a scorecard.
 Add a pencil for $1.

-Food is fairly priced with opportunity for you to get more or better quality food for a little more.
+Food is fairly priced with the opportunity for you to get more or better quality food for a little more.
 Consider, though, the Cardinals allow you to bring food to the game provided you follow their rules.
 It is common and a good idea to bring your own bottled water or bottled soda (unopened when you enter the game), peanuts and cracker jacks.
 For instance, it might cost you as little as $1 for bottled water you bring as opposed to $5.25 on the inside.
 I suggest bringing the necessities to the game and spend money inside on a tasty bratwurst or bagel dog.

-Many fans listen to the live games they attend through KMOX 1120 AM, a fixture for Cardinals baseball for decades despite the five-year interruption late in the last decade.
+RADIO BROADCASTS - Many fans listen to the live games they attend through KMOX 1120 AM, a fixture for Cardinals baseball for decades despite the five-year interruption late in the last decade.
 John Rooney and former Cardinals catcher Mike Shannon call an entertaining game.

-Unlike many stadiums, there is not a team Hall of Fame at Busch Stadium III.
+Unlike most stadiums, there is not a team Hall of Fame at Busch Stadium III.
 At Busch Stadium II, there was an expansive museum devoted largely to baseball, but including all St. Louis sports for decades.
 Fans did not need a game ticket to enter and could visit just about every day of the week.
 It was one of the finest in baseball.

 The team moved across the street, northwest of the stadium for a while and shared the triangular shaped two-story building with the Bowling Hall of Fame before it relocated to Houston.
 Currently, there isn't much to see at the stadium to include trophies, photos or team films.